-On Monday, August 4, 2014, The Wall Street Journal published a guest op-ed written by Rep. Kelly on the economic danger of the EPA's coal regulations proposed under President Obama.
+On August 3, 2014, The Wall Street Journal published a guest opinion feature written by Rep. Mike Kelly (R-PA) on the economic danger of the EPA's coal regulations proposed under President Obama.

 Excerpts from "Pushing Back Against Obama's War on Coal" by Rep. Kelly:

 It was good to see coal finally get a public hearing [last week].
 The bad news is that President Obama and the EPA have already issued their guilty verdict and handed down the sentence.

 Coal generates 40% of America's electricity-more than any other energy source.
 Its stable price and abundance insulates the U.S. economy from spikes in energy demand.
 Yet the EPA is proposing to destroy coal's benefits by imposing onerous emissions standards on all existing power plants, under the threat of crippling fines, which is certain to lead to plant closures.

 The EPA's war on coal has troubling economic implications for every American and U.S. business.
 As the new regulations take effect, Americans could see their electric bills increase annually by more than 10%-$150 for the average consumer-by the end of the decade, according to the American Action Forum.

 By keeping energy rates reliably low, coal helps give U.S. manufacturing its global edge against foreign competitors.
 On June 2 the National Association of Manufacturers warned that the EPA rule "could single-handedly eliminate this competitive advantage by removing reliable and abundant sources of energy from our nation's energy mix."